Hongzhe/csse7231_Assign3/README.md

 ================

 This is assignment3 of UQ course csse7231.
-Basically, this is game inspried by a borad game named 'Love Letter'.
+Basically, this is a game inspired by a board game named 'Love Letter'.
 This assignmnet requires student to write a multi-process program.
 The parent process is the game hub which host the game.
 For each player, we fork a child process for them.